Toyota Corolla Cross: Kenya

-The Corolla Cross was launched in Kenya on 18 November 2020 and is only offered with a 1.8-litre 2ZR-FE petrol engine in Limited and Executive grade levels.
+The Corolla Cross was launched in Kenya on 18 November 2020 and is only offered with a 1.8-litre 2ZR-FE petrol engine in Limited and Executive trim levels.

 South Africa

-The Corolla Cross went on sale in South Africa in November 2021, available in Xi, XS, and XR grade levels.
+The Corolla Cross went on sale in South Africa in November 2021, available in Xi, XS, and XR trim levels.
 Produced locally at the Toyota South Africa Motors plant, it is powered by either a 1.8-litre 2ZR-FE petrol or a 1.8-litre 2ZR-FXE hybrid petrol engines.
 Four styling packages were offered: X-Over, Urban Sport, Adventure, and Hybrid.

+The facelifted Corolla Cross was launched in South Africa on 13 January 2025, with four trim levels: Xi, XS, XR, and GR Sport.